galaxyproject/galaxy-hub/content/events/gcc2024/travel/index.md

 # Brno, Czech Republic

-**[Brno](https://www.amazingczechia.com/destinations/brno/) is a captivating, mid-size city in the heart of Europe**, offering a captivating blend of the old and the new.
+**[Brno](https://www.amazingczechia.com/destinations/brno/) is a captivating, mid-size city in the heart of Europe**, offering a blend of the old and the new.
 The city's historic center boasts dazzling medieval and Baroque buildings, including the iconic [Špilberk Castle](https://www.gotobrno.cz/en/place/spilberk-castle/) and the stunning [Cathedral of St. Peter and Paul](https://www.gotobrno.cz/en/place/cathedral-of-st-peter-and-paul/).